Mandaris-LLC/react-native-navigation-full-circle/docs/screen-api.md

   screen: 'example.ScreenThree', // unique ID registered with Navigation.registerScreen
   title: undefined, // navigation bar title of the pushed screen (optional)
   passProps: {}, // simple serializable object that will pass as props to the pushed screen (optional)
-  animated: true, // does the push have transition animation or does it happen immediately (optional)
+  animated: true, // does the resetTo have transition animation or does it happen immediately (optional)
+  animationType: 'fade', // does the resetTo have fade transition animation, iOS only (optional)
   navigatorStyle: {}, // override the navigator style for the pushed screen (optional)
   navigatorButtons: {} // override the nav buttons for the pushed screen (optional) });